The Green Room

 Reviving Tired Turf

 The Revive process uses a specially developed, single operator machine to remove contaminants from in-filled and water-based synthetic turf carpet as well as polymeric surfaces.
-Rotary brushes penetrate deeper into the in-fill than static brushes, breaking up the contamination crust and removing it with a powerful vacuum filter system for disposal off site.
+Rotary brushes penetrate deeper into the in-fill than static brushes, breaking up the contamination crust and removing it with a powerful vacuum filter system for disposal off-site.
 The sand or rubber in-fill is then filtered, dropped back onto the surface and worked in using a static brush head in the first instance, followed by a drag mat.
-The process helps reduce compaction of the surface, enhances its porosity and helps maintain the playing characteristics.
+The process helps reduce compaction of the surface enhances its porosity and helps maintain the playing

-Luke McGeechan at Replay Maintenance says it’s an increasing trend: “We are seeing more and more customers who want regular maintenance to support what their groundsman are doing.
+Kevin Loutsenhizer at Replay Maintenance says it’s an increasing trend: “We are seeing more and more customers who want regular maintenance to support what their grounds people are doing.
 Service agreements are a great way of scheduling the specialist maintenance of synthetic sports surfaces but at a known cost over the short or long-term.
-State-of-the-art processes, such as Revive, keep sports pitches playing better for longer.”
+State-of-the-art processes, such as Revive, keep synthetic sports fields playing better for longer.”

-Shirley Bowman believes there is also an added advantage; “We can contact Replay at any time if we have any queries about any of the artificial sports surfaces we have.
-Their advice and guidance is always really useful and they respond quickly to requests for repairs, which are very reasonably priced.”
+Clients say one of the best features is they can contact Replay at any time if they have any queries about any of the artificial sports surfaces we have.
+RePlay advice and guidance are always really useful and they respond quickly to requests for repairs, which are very reasonably priced.

-All Replay service agreements, which can be set at intervals to suit the customer include, free of charge, pre and post-maintenance tests with the Fieldman testing device.
+All Replay service agreements, which can be set at intervals to suit the customer include, free of charge, pre and post-maintenance tests.
 This records the difference the maintenance is making to the playing surface and enables the operator to plan future maintenance far more effectively.